Tenika Davis

 Tenika Davis (born July 16, 1985) is a Canadian actress and model.

 Career

 Tenika Davis started her career on Canada's Next Top Model.
 She became the fifth eliminated in the competition.
 She expanded into an acting career making appearances in Wrong Turn 4: Bloody Beginnings and Debug.
 Davis was cast in a major recurring role as Petra Small in Jupiter's Legacy.
+Davis earned a starring role in Spartacus: House of Ashur, as Neferet, renamed Achillia.
+This show is a sequel to the Starz series Spartacus.
+She is the first female gladiator in the series and is central to the plot.